This post may include affiliate links.

 Book – DIY Self Care Kit Item #3

 Books always give me the answers to any trouble I’m having in life.
 Sometimes it might take me a while to find the right book, but I always do.
-It’s definitely an essential for any mental health care kit.

-Some self care kit ideas in the book department that I highly recommend are:
+Some self-care kit ideas in the book department that I highly recommend are:

 Becoming Supernatural – Joe Dispenza